 Research Institutes and organizations, HMOs; Local, State and National government; non profit public health agencies, or PhD or MD plus MPH; Academia

 At a Glance

-GREs are required except for postdocs with a US PhD, MD, DO, DDS or DVWM; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology.
+GREs are required except for concurrent UW MD students, postdocs with a US MD, or foreign MD equivalent with full USMLE certification; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology.
 The program is competitive.

 Concurrent Option: MD/MPH, MPH/MHA, MPH/MAIS

 Application Deadline: Dec.
 1 for Autumn Quarter admissions, or for Summer Quarter admissions for postdoc fellows or concurrent MDs

 Upon satisfactory completion of the MPH in Epidemiology, graduates will be able to:

 - Meet the generic SPH learning objectives for the MPH degree;

 - Meet the Core-Specific Learning Objectives for all MPH students;